The Black Stallion Returns

-The Black Stallion Returns is a 1983 film adaptation of the book of the same name by Walter Farley, and is a sequel to The Black Stallion.
-It is the only film directed by Robert Dalva.
-It was produced by Francis Ford Coppola for MGM/UA Entertainment Company.
-The film stars Kelly Reno, Vincent Spano and Teri Garr.
-The portrayal of The Black was shared between Cass Ole, the horse from The Black Stallion, and El Mokhtar.
+The Black Stallion Returns is a 1983 adventure film, an adaptation of the book of the same name by Walter Farley, and sequel to The Black Stallion.
+The only film directed by Robert Dalva, it was produced by Francis Ford Coppola for MGM/UA Entertainment Company.

+Kelly Reno and Teri Garr reprise their roles with Hoyt Axton once again serving as the narrator.
+New cast members include Allen Garfield, Vincent Spano and Woody Strode.
+The portrayal of The Black was shared between Cass Ole, the horse from the first film, and El Mokhtar in his only film appearance.

 Plot

-Several odd occurrences, including a suspicious fire, happen at the farm where Alec Ramsay (Kelly Reno) and his mother (Teri Garr) stable Alec's horse, the Black.
-One night, the Black is taken away.
-Sheik Ishak (Ferdy Mayne) says he is responsible, claiming the stallion is his stolen property that he has retrieved, learning his whereabouts after the Black's win in the Match Race.
-The Black's real name is Shetan.
-After learning the sheik is returning the Black to his kingdom in the Moroccan desert, Alec stows away on a plane to Casablanca.
+Several odd occurrences, including a suspicious fire, happen at the farm where Alec Ramsay (Kelly Reno) and his mother (Teri Garr) stable Alec's horse, “The Black.”
+One night, “The Black” is taken away.
+Sheik Ishak (Ferdy Mayne) says he is responsible, claiming that the stallion is his stolen property that he has retrieved, learning his whereabouts due to the publicity about “The Black” winning in the match race and that his real name is Shêtân ("devil").
+After learning that the sheik is returning “The Black” to his kingdom in the Moroccan desert, Alec stows away on a plane to Casablanca.